 Referral to Conduct Committees

-In cases of more serious breaches of University regulations, a student may be, where applicable, referred to a University Academic Conduct Committee (UACC) or a University Disciplinary Committee (UDC).
+In cases of more serious breaches of University regulations, a student may be, where applicable, referred to a University Academic Integrity Committee (UAIC) or a University Disciplinary Committee (UDC).
 These committees will hear the case against the student and, if the allegations are proven, will impose a suitable penalty.
 Both committees can permanently expel students from the University if a breach is found to be serious enough.

 Students who are asked to appear before these committees are recommended seek representation from ENSA Advice.